UPPMAX/programming_formalisms/docs/sessions/design_introduction/README.md

     - What are the software development lifecycle phases used in this course?
     - Where are we in the software development lifecycle?
     - With the planning done, what would be a good next step?
+    - From a design perspective, what does a package consist of?

 ## What have we done so far?